 Key Performance Indicators of Top Mutual Funds in India

-Choosing the right mutual fund can be complicated— but understanding the key performance indicators (KPIs) makes it easier to choose your desired mutual fund.
-Whether you’re a new investor or looking to optimize your portfolio, tracking metrics like returns, risk ratios, expense ratios, and AUM (Assets Under Management) this section helps you compare the best-performing mutual funds in India.
-In this section, we’ll break down these essential KPIs and show you how to use them to pick top mutual funds that match your goals.
+Choosing the right mutual fund can be complicated---but understanding the key performance indicators (KPIs) makes it easier to choose your desired mutual fund.
+Whether you're a new investor or looking to optimize your portfolio, tracking metrics like returns, risk ratios, expense ratios, and AUM (Assets Under Management) helps you compare the best-performing mutual funds in India.
+In this section, we'll break down these essential KPIs and show you how to use them to pick top mutual funds that match your goals.

 Understanding 1-Year to 10-Year CAGR Performance Analysis